dotarj/PartialResponse/Readme.md

 **Note:** As with all query parameter values, the fields parameter value must be URL encoded.
 For better readability, the examples in this document omit the encoding.

 **Note:** Due to the relatively slow performance of LINQ to JSON (Json.NET), the usage of PartialJsonMediaTypeFormatter has a performance impact compared to the regular Json.NET serializer.
 Because of the reduced traffic, the overhead in time could be neglected.

-**Note:** For now only JSON is supported, but XML support is in development.